We Still Serve the 1%

 For Fully Vaccinated Individuals...

-My office is in Fellowship Square, in Independent Living, where masks are optional for those who have been vaccinated.
+My office is in Fellowship Square, in Independent Living, where masks are optional for those who are vaccinated.
 Even still, I sometimes hesitate when getting up from my desk to go into the Lobby – should I bring my mask?
-I’m vaccinated, but I still can’t shake the urge for extra precaution.
-Plus, after 12 months of wearing a mask, it kind of feels weird to walk around without one.
-If I’m heading over to Assisted Living, where regulations state that everyone must wear a mask, regardless of vaccination status, I certainly have one on.
-And because it is not necessary for me to be in the Health Care Center, out of an abundance of precaution, I haven’t entered the building in 18 months.
+I'm vaccinated, but I still can't shake the urge for extra precaution.
+Plus, after 12 months of wearing a mask, it feels weird to walk around without one.
+I certainly have one if I'm heading over to Assisted Living, where regulations state that everyone must wear a mask, regardless of vaccination status.
+And because it is not necessary for me to be in the Health Care Center, I haven't entered the building in 18 months out of an abundance of precaution.

 Oasis Resident Tom W. and me - one of the many faces I missed last year, (and no, it's not your screen...I still haven't mastered selfies)

-Last year, I felt safer at work than I did anywhere else – I knew how closely we adhered to rigorous infection control protocols, mask mandates and contact tracing procedures.
-That wasn’t necessarily the case in the ‘outside world’ - I wasn’t always certain how closely procedures were being followed in other places.
-Interestingly, when talking to my own physician and friends who worked in other healthcare fields, they all felt the same way.
+Last year, I felt safer at work than I did anywhere else – I knew how carefully we adhered to rigorous infection control protocols, mask mandates and contact tracing procedures.
+That wasn't necessarily the case in the 'outside world' - I wasn't always sure how closely procedures were followed in other places.
+Interestingly, when talking to my physician and friends who worked in other healthcare fields, they all felt the same way.
 In various ways, we had each seen the devastating effects COVID had had on those we serve.
-We were all working very hard to protect them every day; it felt too risky to be outside our bubble.
+We worked very hard to protect them every day; it felt too risky to be outside our bubble.

-Don’t get me wrong, I am very thankful to be mask-free.
-However, I can also say that if I hadn’t been vaccinated, I wouldn’t feel as comfortable as I do now.
-And I would still be wearing a mask when in public and in crowded indoor spaces.
+Don't get me wrong; I am very thankful to be mask-free.
+However, I can also say that if I weren't vaccinated, I wouldn't feel as comfortable as I do now.
+And I would still be wearing a mask when in public and crowded indoor spaces.

 COVID-19 Vaccine Clinics on Campus

 Christian Care Fellowship Square was one of the first retirement communities in Phoenix to host COVID vaccine clinics for their residents and employees on campus.
-Admittedly, I wasn’t sure how I felt about getting the vaccine myself.
-In fact, I went through a few phases before making the decision to do it.
+Admittedly, I wasn't sure how I felt about getting the vaccine myself; I went through a few phases before deciding to do it.
 But by mid-March, I was fully vaccinated.

 Arriving at my decision to get vaccinated

-After a bout with cancer 7 years ago, I was hesitant to get a new type of vaccine.
-When I spoke to my oncologist, he not only gave me the green light, but also highly encouraged me to get the vaccine. **Disclaimer: everyone’s medical circumstances are different – my physician’s recommendation for me to get vaccinated, was based on my circumstances alone.
-You should always talk with your own doctor about any medical conditions or concerns you may have.
+After a bout with cancer seven years ago, I was hesitant to get a new type of vaccine.
+When I spoke to my oncologist, he gave me the green light and highly encouraged me to get the vaccine. **Disclaimer: everyone's medical circumstances are different – my physician's recommendation for me to get vaccinated was based on my circumstances alone.
+It is essential for you to always talk with your doctor about any medical conditions or concerns.

-Learning from my colleagues who had been (and still are) following all of the developments, studies and data regarding the vaccine helped as well.
-There is so much information and misinformation out there, it is helpful to talk directly to healthcare providers who are genuinely informed on the topic.
+Learning from colleagues who had been (and still are) following developments, studies, and data regarding the vaccine helped as well.
+There is so much information and misinformation; it is helpful to talk directly to healthcare providers who stay abreast of developments through trustworthy resources.